docker-library/docs/nginx/README.md

 ## `nginx:<version>`

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
+These image variants are designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of. `nginx:latest` is the default image and may be unstable.
+It's best practise to specify the major release version you need (e.g. `nginx:1.26`), but use `nginx:stable` if you are unsure about what your needs are.

 Some of these tags may have names like bookworm in them.
 These are the suite code names for releases of [Debian](https://wiki.debian.org/DebianReleases) and indicate which release the image is based on.
 If your image needs to install any additional packages beyond what comes with the image, you'll likely want to specify one of these explicitly to minimize breakage when there are new releases of Debian.